NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS Config.md

 AWS Config has two main jobs:

 1.)
 Record Configration changes over time on resources.
 (Tracks pre-change and post changes for auditing changes against compliance.)
-  - It **Does not prevent changes from happening**.
+  - It **does not prevent changes from happening**.
 BUT can be used to auto-remediate changes.
   - Changes can generate SNS notification and near-realtime events via **EventBridge** & **Lambda**

 2.)
 Evaluating configuration against predefined config rules in order to identify *compliant* or *Non-Compliant* with **Config Rules**